vladimirgamalyan/fontbm/README.md

 option  | default | comment
 ------|-----|---------------
-fontFile |  | path to ttf font file, can be relative of config file directory or absolute.
+fontFile |  | path to ttf font file, can be absolute or relative to config file directory.
 Required. chars | \[\[32, 127\]\] | array of characters, each item can be character code or array of min..max character codes (include max). color | \[255, 255, 255\] | array of R, G, B value, defines character color. backgroundColor | null | array of R, G, B value, defines background color.
 If not present, result texture has transparent background.